This Winter’s Featured Food is Corn.

 two hot mitts

 Put on hot mitts.

 Place the pot over medium heat.

 Shake constantly, sliding the pot back and forth across the burner, until corn begins popping less frequently, ~3 minutes.

 Remove pot from heat, continuing to shake, allowing the remaining kernels to pop from the residual heat of the pot.

 Remove the lid carefully.

 Spoon popcorn into serving bowls.
-Add additional recommended and optional seasonings to taste.
+Add favorite seasonings to taste.
 Enjoy!